![]() |

 tmo | Timeout handle |

-EM_OK | success (event taken) |
+EM_OK | Success, event taken. |

-EM_ERR_CANCELED | timer has been cancelled, no more coming, not taken |
+EM_ERR_CANCELED | Timer cancelled, last event - no further timeout events coming, event not taken. |

-(other_codes) | failure, event not taken |
+(other_codes) | Failure, event not taken. |

-Definition at line 1638 of file event_machine_timer.c.
+Definition at line 1612 of file event_machine_timer.c.

 em_status_t em_tmo_cancel | ( | em_tmo_t | tmo, |